skybrud/sky-scroll/README.md

 ### .on()
 `SkyScroll.on(callback)`

 Execute a callback function on every scroll.
-By calling `SkyScroll.on(...)` multiple times more callbacks can be added (executed on the same scroll event under the hood).
+By calling `on()` multiple times multiple callbacks can be added (executed on the same scroll event under the hood).
 ```JS
 SkyScroll.on((scrolled, dimensions, viewport) => {
     // scrolled: distance the page has scrolled